 Located mainly on the lower back, chest, lower and upper limbs, they have a diameter of less than 1.5 cm.
 The spots may change and grow as the child grows, particularly during adolescence.
 In adulthood, most café au lait spots blend with the skin’s natural pigmentation and become less visible.

-It is important to note that these marks do not pose any health risks if there are fewer than three of them and their colour does not become darker with time.
+It is important to note that these marks do not pose any health risks if there are fewer than three of them and their color does not become darker with time.

 Some people find these marks unsightly.
 There are cosmetic medical treatments that can be used to remove café au lait spots.